 - Cost-Effective Stone Benchtop: Look for thinner 20 mm slabs or entry-level engineered stone sets, as they are usually the cheapest stone benchtops.
 Ask your supplier about off-cuts from larger projects, as these may sometimes be purchased at a discount for smaller projects such as islands or vanities.

-The Hidden Costs of Kitchen Benchtop Replacement
+The Hidden Costs of Replacement (2026 Update)

 The Verdict: Is Kitchen Benchtop Resurfacing Worth It?

 Absolutely.
 Resurfacing is the best choice for the majority of homeowners looking to renovate their kitchens quickly and affordably.
 It creates the difference between being able to afford a kitchen you love and having one you don’t.
+However, to ensure you get the best results for your investment, you should be aware of common kitchen benchtop resurfacing mistakes that can lead to subpar finishes.

 You may get the high-end look of a stone or trendy benchtop for almost half of the price and without having to spend weeks away from your house on a construction site.